 It is not customary for interviewers to ask questions that are morally charged, particularly on such issues as euthanasia and abortion.
 But, if they should be asked, share your views as succinctly as possible.
 Try to avoid having the discussion on these topics dominate the interview.
 There is much more to you than your perspective on one issue.

 Controversial and ethical topics have become somewhat standard among medical school interviews.
-They are worth researching in advance, and thus a word to the wise is: Do your homework.
+They are worth researching in advance, and thus a word to the wise: do your homework.

 Some interviewers may ask you to present both sides of an issue and then select the one you believe in.
 Interviewers are not as much concerned about the applicants' belief systems, as they are about whether an understanding of the issue is present.